rafaelcanalesduron/semi-website/knowledge-base/learn/pilot-program.md

 - Time: spend time with us to help us discover, define and deploy your first SeMI use case.

 We are excited to get you off to a flying start, do not hesitate to [contact](mailto:micha@semi.network) us.

-## More information?
-If you have any additional questions please do not hesitate to get in touch:

-Micha Verhagen, Business Development Lead